freeradical13/freeradical13.github.io/index.md

 In some organisms with eyes that have a Refractive Cornea, light enters through a transparent [Cornea][] and into the [Pupil][], the diameter of which is controlled by the [Iris][].
 Behind the pupil, a [Lens][] directs the light onto a layer of photoreceptors called the [Retina][] (with a dip in the center called the [Fovea][]) and the Lens is moved in or out by muscles to change [Focus][].

-The photoreceptor cells are either cone cells or red cells.
-[Cone Cells][] detect color but are not very sensitive to act poorly in low light.
+The photoreceptor cells are either cone cells or rod cells.
+[Cone Cells][] detect color but are not very sensitive so act poorly in low light.
 [Rod Cells][] do not detect color but are more sensitive to light so they allow organisms to see in low light in black and white.
 Within rod and cone cells, there is a stack of membranous disks called pigments which have a light-absorbing molecule called [Retinal][] bound to a membrane protein called [Opsin][].
-As retinal absorbs light, it changes from a cis isomer to a trans isomer. which activates opsin.
+As retinal absorbs light, it changes from a cis isomer to a trans isomer which activates opsin.

 The signals of multiple photoreceptor cells are combined at [Bipolar Cells][], and the signals of multiple bipolar cells are combined at [Retinal Ganglion Cells][].
 Additional [Horizontal Cells][] and [Amacrine Cells][] help to integrate information across the retina.
 All of this visual information is passed to the [Optic Nerve][] and on to the brain.